Free Activites in Carlow

 VISUAL is one of Ireland’s leading contemporary art spaces situated in the heart of Carlow town, with four world class gallery spaces and a 335 seat performance space.
 VISUAL Carlow receives national, international and regional touring productions as well as presenting locally produced work.

 A ten minute drive from the hotel, all galleries have FREE admission.
-Explore thought-provoking and inspiring exhibitions from Tuesday to Sunday weekly, open 11am to 5.30pm.
+Explore thought-provoking and inspiring exhibitions from Tuesday to Saturday open 11am to 5.30pm and Sundays 2pm to 5pm.

 Carlow County Museum